History of Dedham, Massachusetts, 1900–1999: 20th century representation in the General Court

+Public schools

 Quincy School

 In April 1909, Town Meeting voted to appropriate $60,000 to build a new Quincy School and $6,000 for furnishings, fittings, and grading.
 The original school, it was said at the time was "only held together by the last coat of paint [and had] clearly outlived its usefulness."

 The new school was completed on budget and built at the intersection of Greenhood, Quincy, and Bussey Streets.
 It was dedicated on June 4, 1910.
 Within the two-story building were ten rooms.
 It measured 79' by 140' and was made of brick with sandstone trimming.
 The interior was outfitted with hard pine.

+That the new school was built, opined the Dedham Transcript, was due to "the good influence of [the German Quincy Homestead Association] in building up this thrifty village [which] cannot be understated; and the growth and early success of this school were largely due to the efforts of its members."

 The new school was used until 1982 when declining enrollment and Proposition 2½ forced its closure.
 Town Meeting authorized the sale of the property to a developer in 1982, but only after off-duty police officers and firefighters were able to find and bring enough Town Representatives to reach a quorum.

 Dedham High School

+Buildings

+From 1916 to 1959 the high school was located at 70 Whiting Avenue, today the site of Loewen Field.
+Governor Calvin Coolidge took part in the dedication ceremony.
+In 1932, a new wing was added at a cost of $200,000.
+Later, this wing was used as the Oakdale Junior High School.

+Special laws were passed by the Massachusetts General Court in 1957 allowing the town to use Stone Park across the street to build a new high school.
+Classes began at 140 Whiting Avenue in 1959, and continue to the present.
+The building cost $2 million to construct, but even before the building opened town officials knew that it would be too small to house all of the students of the post-war baby boom.

+An addition to this building was constructed in 1967, which consisted of a new academic wing with 28 new classrooms and an additional gymnasium.
+Plans also included the construction of a new athletic practice field and tennis courts along High Street.
+Land was taken by eminent domain for the expansion, including the mansion once owned by R.O.
+Storrs.

+In 1976 a new library, a larger cafeteria, modern science laboratories, swimming pool, and more classrooms were added.
+The old cafeteria was converted into an auto body shop, and is currently the home of the town's Facilities Department.
+The library was renovated and expanded in 1999.